Air Products to Expand Industrial Gas Supply for Samsung Electronics' Next-Generation Semiconductor Fab in South Korea

 New investment underscores the company's long-term commitment to Korea and its leading role in the global semiconductor industry

-LEHIGH VALLEY, Pa., April 29, 2026 /PRNewswire/ -- Air Products (NYSE:APD), a world-leading industrial gases company and serving Samsung globally, today announced it has been selected by Samsung to supply industrial gases for its new advanced semiconductor fab in Pyeongtaek, Gyeonggi Province, South Korea.
+LEHIGH VALLEY, Pa., April 30, 2026 /PRNewswire/ -- On April 29, Air Products (NYSE:APD), a world-leading industrial gases company and serving Samsung globally, announced it has been selected by Samsung to supply industrial gases for its new advanced semiconductor fab in Pyeongtaek, Gyeonggi Province, South Korea.

-Under the agreement, Air Products will build, own and operate multiple state-of-the-art production facilities and a bulk specialty gas supply system to supply nitrogen, oxygen, argon, and hydrogen for Samsung's new semiconductor fab.
+Under the agreement, Air Products will build, own and operate multiple state-of-the-art production facilities to supply nitrogen, oxygen, argon, and hydrogen for Samsung's new semiconductor fab.
 The new facilities are expected to come onstream in multiple phases from 2028 through 2030.

 Air Products has a long track record of executing multiple phase expansions in Pyeongtaek to support Samsung's growing manufacturing needs.
 This latest project represents Air Products' largest investment to date in the semiconductor industry and will establish Pyeongtaek as the company's single largest operations site globally supporting the electronics industry.